scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         * * * * *

-    -   When running a script from the command line FontForge failed to initialize the adobe standard encoding.
+    -   When running a script from the command line websharpstudios failed to initialize the adobe standard encoding.

 -   24-Feb-2003